nabto/nabto-webhook-demo/README.md

 ### Running Nabto

 Go to https://api.cloud.nabto.com/dashboard/ and configure your domain to use your webhook URL.
 If you are using the ifttt example above, this is the URL from step 12.
 Otherwise, configure your own webhook endpoint.
+If you are using your own endpoint, a username and password for HTTP basic access authentication can be configured as well.

 Then run the uNabto device build earlier by changing <DEVICE ID> and <DEVICE KEY> to your device ID and pre shared key and running the following command:
 ```